Federated Analyst Fleets — Federated Personalization for Analyst Agents¶

 gaussian_noise, label_flipping) covers most of the threat model out of

 the box.
-Federated Forge adds style-poisoning as a new attack class
+Federated Analyst Fleets adds style-poisoning as a new attack class

 in